slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*

-> *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*

 <!--
 15. Waiting may be the best course of action.
 A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian